kornada/geoserver/doc/en/user/source/extensions/pgraster.rst

    * - File extension
      - The extension of the raster files to be imported (as an instance *.png).
 It may not be specified when raster tiles have been already manually imported into the database by the user
    * - raster2pgsql import options
-     - The raster2pgsql script importing options (as an instance "-t 128x128").
+     - The raster2pgsql script importing options (as an instance "-t 128x128" for raster tiles of 128x128).
 It may not be specified when raster tiles have been already manually imported into the database by the user
    * - EPSG Code
      - The EPSG code which will be configured in the coverage configuration xml.
+(Default is 4326)

 Limitations
 -----------